muan/unicode-emoji-json/README.md

 ## Development

-1. `npm run download` (`download-unicode-data.js`)
+1. `npm run download`

   Download the latest data dump from unicode.org.
-Update the endpoints in this file when a new version is available.
+Update the version variable in this file when a new version is available.
+Experiment with a version by passing an argument for version number: `npm run download 13.0`.

-2. `npm run build` (`build.js`)
+2. `npm run build`

-  Parse and format the downloaded data into different files.
+  Parse and format the downloaded data into different files for distribution.
+This script also generates `stats.json` for use in test.
 Update the parser if the content format from unicode data has changed.

-3. Commit changes.
+3. `npm test`

+  Run test that ensures the build data matches the count of emoji parsed from the data source.

 ## Unicode License Agreement